ezsystems/EzSystemsPrivacyCookieBundle/README.md

 ##Abstraction

-Privacy Cookie Bundle v0.2 allows to increase abstraction level on the implementation side.
+Privacy Cookie Bundle v0.2 allows increasing the abstraction level on the implementation side.
 Example of the usage can be see at [EzDemoBundle](https://github.com/ezsystems/DemoBundle).
-Banner options are retrieved from a specified content type structure.
+Banner options are retrieved from a specified Content Type structure.